ncatlab/nlab-content/pages/9/5/0/1/11059/content.md

 =--
 =--

 #Contents#
 * table of contents
 {:toc}

 ## Idea

-A _formal language_ is a collection of words over an alphabet, i.e. strings of symbols from the alphabet, according to certain rules.
+A _formal language_ is a collection of words over an [[alphabet]], i.e. strings of symbols from the alphabet, according to certain rules.

 ## Related concepts